codewithgargi/IndiaAI_Hackathon/README.md

-**Mineral Potential Targeting** - Hackathon Project
+**AI for Mineral Targeting
+IndiaAI Hackathon Project: Intelligent Mineral Exploration Platform**

 **Overview**

-This project focuses on predicting areas with high mineral potential using machine learning techniques.
-It was developed during a hackathon and includes data processing, feature engineering, model training, and visualization components.

-Features
+An advanced AI-powered platform for predicting mineral potential using machine learning and geospatial analysis.
+This project aims to revolutionize mineral exploration by providing data-driven insights to help geologists and mining companies identify promising exploration targets more efficiently.

+**Features**

 Data Preparation: Scripts to clean and prepare geospatial and tabular datasets.